Peripheral neuropathy

 - Surgery may damage nerves and cause symptoms in the affected area.
 For example, breast cancer surgery may cause numbness or tingling and pain in the arm.

 - Rarely, radiotherapy may damage nerves in the treated area.
 This can cause symptoms such as numbness and weakness.
-These may develop months or years after treatment.
+These symptoms may develop months or years after treatment.

 Anti-cancer drugs and peripheral neuropathy